 REAL ESTATE INVESTOR, AUTHOR, PROPERTY MANAGER, MENTOR

-Taking action has been the key to my success, Albert Einstein said “nothing happens until someone takes an action”.
-You can have all the skill, all the knowledge but without action, you’ve got nothing.
-So now I plan every day around key actions steps that need to be taken to reach my top three priorities.”
+Taking action has been the key to my success, Albert Einstein said “nothing happens until someone takes an action.”
+You can have all the skill, all the knowledge but without action, you've got nothing.
+So now I plan every day around key action steps that need to be taken to reach my top three priorities.”

 REAL ESTATE INVESTOR, AUTHOR, MENTOR, SALES EXPERT

-“Sales is the Million dollar skill; without it you are doomed to fail regardless of how much money you spend on guru’s,seminars,marketing etc. Most investors, while well intentioned do not have a guts sales method.
-The ability to qualify the prospect in 3 minutes or less, get upfront money information and commitment before going to the property.
-When you have a system that allows you to convert all cold calls to warm then you have all the prospects you will ever need.
+“Sales is the million-dollar skill; without it, you are doomed to fail regardless of how much money you spend on gurus, seminars, marketing, etc. Most investors, while well-intentioned, do not have a G.U.T.S.
+Sales Method.
+The ability to qualify the prospect in three minutes or less, get upfront money information, and commitment before going to the property.
+When you have a system that allows you to convert all cold calls to warm, then you have all the prospects you will ever need.
 The power of persuasion is the difference between doing one or two deals and becoming financially free while having fun on the way to the bank.

 REAL ESTATE INVESTOR, SENIOR EDITOR & COMMUNITY MANAGER of BIGGERPOCKETS.COM

-REAL ESTATE INVESTOR, PRSIDENT & CEO of REAL ESTATE WORLDWIDE
+REAL ESTATE INVESTOR, PRESIDENT & CEO of REAL ESTATE WORLDWIDE

 REAL ESTATE INVESTOR, REHABBER, AUTHOR, SPEAKER